groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-mhtml-to-pdf.md

 id: convert-mhtml-to-pdf
 url: conversion/net/convert-mhtml-to-pdf
 title: Convert MHTML to PDF
-description: "Convert web-pages in MHT or MHTML format to PDF format using C# programming language and GroupDocs.Conversion for .NET."
+description: "MHTML format represents MIME Encapsulation of Aggregate HTML with .mhtml extension.
+Learn how to convert MHTML to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert MHTML to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

 Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
-It stores the HTML of the webpage, as well as linked resources in the webpage, which may include CSS, JavaScript, images, and audio files.
-MHTML files are primarily used by web developers to save the current state of a webpage for archival purposes.
-MHTML files can be opened in a variety of applications such as browsers and Microsoft Word.
+The format is known as archive format because it saves the web HTML code and associated resources in a single file.
+These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
+MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.

-To convert MHTML to PDF file in C# just call `Convert` method like shown below:
+To convert from MIME Encapsulation of Aggregate HTML (.mhtml) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source MHTML file